rewrking/monogame-vscode-boilerplate/README.md

 ## Instructions

 Install the above and open this folder in VS Code.
 Run one of the tasks with Ctrl+Shift+B (or Cmd+Shift+B on Mac).
 This simply uses the dotnet CLI now, where everything is pretty straightforward.
-At the moment, it's the same template as running `dotnet new mgdesktopgl -o MyGame` with tasks.json for Release and Debug
+At the moment, it's the same template as running `dotnet new mgdesktopgl -o MyGame` with tasks.json for Release and Debug, but cs files are expected in the src folder.

 ## MonoGame Documentation